Konrad Lorenz Forschungsstelle

 The Konrad Lorenz Forschungsstelle (KLF) is a research facility in Grünau im Almtal (Upper Austria), maintained jointly by private and public entities.
-The KFL is dedicated mainly to behavioral biology of birds and named after the Nobel laureate Konrad Lorenz, who established the facility in 1973.
+The KLF is dedicated mainly to behavioral biology of birds and named after the Nobel laureate Konrad Lorenz, who established the facility in 1973.

 History and Organisation

 The facility was created in 1973, when Konrad Lorenz retired from his position as chair of the Max Planck Institute for Behavioral Physiology in Seewiesen (Germany) and returned to his native country Austria.
 Lorenz had been looking for a place to continue research on greylag geese and the biologist Otto König facilitated the establishment of an appropriate field station in association with a recently established game park in Grünau.

 For seven years, the Max Planck Society financed the facility, before the Austrian Academy of Sciences took over the financing in 1980.
 Konrad Lorenz died in 1989, which required a re-structuring of the field station.
 Since 1990, the reformed Konrad Lorenz Forschungsstelle is maintained by a private association, the federal province of Upper Austria and the University of Vienna.
 The KLF is chaired by the behavioural biologist Kurt Kotrschal.
 In 2008, the Wolf Science Center was established as a spin-off of the KLF.